ahayzen/nix-config/docs/data/camera.md

 Use [digiKam](https://flathub.org/apps/org.kde.digikam) to edit meta data.

+### Adjusting exif dates

-Highlight the media and select Tools -> Adjust Time Date to update the creation date for immich.
+Using digiKam highlight the media and select Tools -> Adjust Time Date to update the creation date for immich.

 > Use Timestamp adjustments interval if time is unknown to create an offset

+### Creating XMP files

+Using digiKam navigate to Settings -> Configure Digikam -> Metadata page and choose `Write to XMP sidecar only`.

+Now adjust the dates as before, but a separate .xmp sidecar file will appear.

+> Immich sometimes reads exif tags that cannot be changed easily, so using a XMP sidecar file to override can resolve this

+### SD Card offset

 If the files are from a SD card which had an incorrect timestamp it is possible to use the following argument to mount

 ```console
 -o time_offset=-360
 ```

+This is also due to Linux considering SD cards / exFAT as UTC, using -360 is effectively UTC-6.

 > This can be changed via Edit Mount Options in GNOME Disks